r3yc0n1c/CTF-Writeups/2020/Brixel CTF winter edition/programming/Quizbot/README.md

 So they set up a Quizbot with a hint **`Can you beat the 1000 questions?`** which tells us that maybe we can get a reward if we manage to answer all the 1000 questions the Bot is going to ask us!

-Without waisting any time I jumped into the Source code.
+Without wasting any time I jumped into the Source code.
 This was fairly simple so I checked the cookies and got the **`PHPSESSID`** is set!

 ## The Synergy
 ### First